 The project is proposed to be implemented in Leh and Kargil districts of Ladakh.

 Ladakh forms the North-Easterly region of the Indian state of Jammu and Kashmir, bordering Himachal Pradesh to the South, China/Tibet to the East and the Baltistan region of Pakistan to the North.
 It comprises around 70% of the state and it is a huge mountainous region in the trans-Himalayan region of the country.
 The region is highly elevated, cold and arid.

-Luckily, Ladakh has lot of sunshine in the day even if the temperature falls drastically during night in winter.
-The pre-winter activities can be less problematic and environment friendly if we apply our mind and re-design our houses in a way which harnesses maximum solar energy.
+Luckily, Ladakh has a lot of sunshine in the day even if the temperature falls drastically at night in winter.
+The pre-winter activities can be less problematic and environment friendly if we apply our minds and re-design our houses in a way that harnesses maximum solar energy.